 Singer and songwriter Jennifer Nettles is best known as half of the successful country-pop duo Sugarland with Kristian Bush.
 She was born in Georgia in 1974 and began singing in earnest at age four.
 As a teen she played in local bands.
 Her influences ranged from gospel and pop to classic rock and even grunge.

-In 2003, she co-founded Sugarland with Bush and songwriter Kristen Hall; the latter left after the group's 2004 debut, Twice the Speed of Life.
-After five studio albums and one live recording with Sugarland, Nettles took a break from the band, had a child, and recorded a solo album entitled That Girl with producer Rick Rubin and an all-star cast.
+In 2003, she co-founded Sugarland with Bush and songwriter Kristen Hall; the latter left after the group's 2004 debut album Twice the Speed of Life.
+After five studio albums and one live recording with Sugarland, Nettles took a break from the band, had a child, and recorded a solo album titled That Girl with producer Rick Rubin and an all-star cast.
 It was released in January of 2014, debuting at number one on Billboard's Country Albums chart and five on the Top 200.
-That Girl didn't produce any major hits -- the title track topped out at 37 -- and Nettles switched to Big Machine Records for 2016's Playing with Fire. ~ Thom Jurek
+That Girl didn't produce any major hits -- the title track topped out at 37 -- and Nettles switched to Big Machine Records for 2016's Playing with Fire.
+Her first holiday-themed album, To Celebrate Christmas, arrived later that year. ~ Thom Jurek